powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.5.14 New: -Set in YT-DLP MENU to use Yt-dlp with no options or custom options.

+        Applies to: -Download Only  -Self Destruct  -Download List  -Play Clipboard

+        Add: Videoinfox now also looks for: 3gp video files.

+        Add: File types searched for: mp4, webm, mkv, avi, divx, 3gp  added to Home Help

+        Fix: Settings >>> Video player >>> Custom -Clear

+        Change: Version history only displays the last 40 updates.

 ###  v5.5.00 New: Make Playlist feature is now also a command line option: videoinfox -z